IntelSoftware/SYCL_101/03_Modern/06_move.rst

       foo(std::forward<T>(param)); // l or r value depending on the param passed to `bar` }

-In this case, since both functions :code:`foo` and :code:`bar` are using a universal reference, :code:`foo` will receive an l or r value, depending on the param passed to :code:`bar`.
+In this case, because both functions :code:`foo` and :code:`bar` are using a universal reference, :code:`foo` will receive an l or r value, depending on the param passed to :code:`bar`.

 std::move
 **********

 Let's start by answering the question: What is :code:`std::move`?

-According to C++ Reference:
+According to the C++ Reference:

    :code:`std::move` is used to indicate that an object t may be "moved from" (i.e., allowing the efficient transfer of resources from t to another object).
 In other words, it is a way to efficiently transfer contents of an object to another, leaving the source in a valid but undefined state.
 When you move a value from a register or memory location to another place, the value on the source register or memory location is still there.
 And more formally, :code:`std::move` is a C++ Standard Library function that's defined in the :code:`<utility>` header.
 It is used to cast an l-value reference to an r-value reference, which enables move semantics.

 Let's see an example.
 We will start with a declaration of the function consuming the element.

 .. code-block:: cpp